input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/form_template_elements/single_line_text_entry.md

 # Form Template Element - Single Line Text Entry

-UI - Single Line text entry without any markup or rich text capability.
+## Functional Behavior

-A single line of text.
+A single line plain text entry field.
-No formatting, markup, line breaks, or special characters are allowed.
+Special characters are allowed.
+Line breaks, and Special formatted markup, such as [Markdown][CommonMark] are not allowed.

+## Visual Representation

+A Text entry box that allows a single line of plain text up to the maximum number of allowed characters.

 ## Parent Elements